Banner Background

 In what situations would a patient require dialysis therapy?

-Dialysis therapy is required when kidneys cannot sufficiently filter waste, toxins, and excess fluids from the blood.
+Dialysis is required when the kidneys cannot filter waste, toxins, and excess fluids from the blood effectively.
 Situations necessitating dialysis include:

 End-Stage Renal Disease (ESRD): When chronic kidney disease (CKD) progresses to stage 5, with kidney function below 15%, dialysis is needed to perform the kidneys' filtration duties.